ameliaemahizer/OnlineBookSubscription/README.md

 - Green Eggs and Ham, Dr. Seuss, 8.99, Children
 - Northanger Abbey, Jane Austen, 6.00, Romance

+## Refactored Code

+1. The books were not connected to the

 ## Design Patterns Implementation
 mzc5994 - Mackenzie Cane: <br>